 The region is also known for its iconic eateries, built by passionate community members who value their heritage.
 Another Iconic food stop is the Honeypot Eatery & Pub, which began in 1979 in the driveway of the Middleton family home.
 The Honeypot was also the scene of the “Great Fire of 1929”, which started when a spark from an ashcan razed much of downtown Wainwright.

 Have a bite to eat with the locals at Club Mojo’s & Second Home Lounge in Wainwright and the Edgerton Oasis Hotel, where residents like to gather at the end of the day to share stories and enjoy a cold beverage.
-“The Edgerton Hotel has a Friday night steak fry and they make mean burgers”, says Wes Laporte, CAO of the Village of Edgerton.
-See what else Wes recommends you check out when visiting the area.
+See what else locals recommend you check out when visiting the area.

 If relaxation is more your style, take a dip in one of the many local lakes.
 Locals will often recommend Clear Lake, Arm Lake, and Dillberry Lake.
 Those looking for something a bit different might want to take a scuba dive with Alberta Adventure Divers.
 If you’re into camping, check out the Irma Campground right next to the ballpark or camp with the cows at the Edgerton Community Golf Club!